vaqueiro24/sd-intel-webui-docker/README.md

 will allow you to use it for Stable Diffusion.

-This container uses the Torch backend with some special Intel Repos to make everything work.
-Support for OneAPI in Torch is still early-days and there are certainly some bugs and missing features (img2img crashes, no seed reproducibility) so keep that in mind.
+This container uses the Torch backend with some special Intel Repos to make everything work. ~~Support for OneAPI in Torch is still early-days and there are certainly some bugs and missing features (img2img crashes, no seed reproducibility) so keep that in mind.~~

+### UPDATE 6/13/2023:

+It seems like this is not the case anymore:
+- upscaling seems to be mostly fixed and actually usable.
+- Seeds are *almost* reproducible, as in objects and people are in place but there may be slight color variations.
+- img2img was already working before and still works with this update

 If you have an Intel Card and are interested in using it to diffuse, follow the set-up steps below: